42videobricks/42videobricks-php-client/docs/Api/VideosApi.md

 List of attachments

-Retrieve a list of all attachments related to a video.
+Return a list of attachments to a videos

 ### Example